Form

 Enter approximate dates in this field and type ‘unknown’ for the name of the court.

 Create an entry for each sibling then tick the box underneath the names field for ‘full details are not known’.
 You will then need to provide a brief explanation on the next page for why some or all of the details are not known.
 This will allow you to complete the sibling details section without entering information into the requested fields.
-If you do know some details, you should still enter details you do know into the relevant fields where possible to minimise delays to your clearance.
+If you do not know some details, you should enter what you can into the relevant fields to minimise delays to your application.

 If you do not know whether you have any additional siblings and are unable to obtain these details, please enter ‘no’ for the question relating to if you have any more siblings.
-Then go to the ‘other information section’ which is a section on its own towards the end of the form, answer yes to the last question which asks “do you have any other information that you would like to add in relation to your vetting?”
-A free text box will appear and you can enter an explanation that this information is unknown as you are no longer in contact with your parent(s) in the free text box.
+Then go to the ‘other information section’ which is a section on its own towards the end of the form, answer yes to the last question which asks ‘Is there any other information that you wish to provide in support of your clearance application?’.
+A free text box will appear and you can enter an explanation that this information is unknown as you are no longer in contact with your parent(s).

 If you share a room other than a kitchen, such as a communal living room with the people you live with then we need their details.
 If you are not able to provide their details, then please provide an explanation as to why, by going to the other information section which is a section on its own towards the end of the form.
-Answer yes to the last question which asks “do you have any other information that you would like to add in relation to your vetting?”
+Answer yes to the last question which asks ‘Is there any other information that you wish to provide in support of your clearance application?”
 A text box will appear, and you can enter an explanation in there.

-Enter the job role you are currently doing, not a role you are due to move into.
+Enter the details of your current employment situation, not the role which you are due to move into.
 If you are unemployed you will need to select ‘unemployed’ from the drop down list.
+The fields for Rank, Job Title, Staff and Service Number are not mandatory.
+Therefore, the form should allow you to proceed without filling in these sections.

 Select ‘unemployed’ from the drop down list unless you were also in part time employment.
 If you were in part time employment enter the details of this employment.